Early Years at Chirton School

 The EYFS curriculum is organised into seven areas of learning.
 Three of these are defined as the PRIME areas: Personal, Social and Emotional (PSED); Communication & Language (CL) and Physical Development (PD).
 The other three are SPECIFIC areas: Literacy (L), Maths (M), Understanding the World (UW) and Expressive Arts and Design (EAD).
 Using descriptors from the document Development Matters, we assess pupils on entry and map their progress throughout the year towards the Early Learning Goals.
 This is then reported to parents at the end of the first year at school.
 Learning opportunities are meticulously planned throughout the year.

-We are fortunate enough to have Mrs Pender as the early years and Forest School Leader; she leads sessions in our dedicated Forest site and also provides resources and ideas for using our immediate environment to its maximum potential.
-Over the last year, we have held a teddy bears picnic in the outdoor classroom, delivered letters around the village on behalf of The Jolly Postman, grown beanstalks to aid ‘Jack’ and made sandwiches for the seagulls in ‘The Lighthouse Keepers Lunch.’
+We are fortunate enough to have Mrs Sarah Jones who is the Forest School Leader at our onsite Preschool, Pips; she leads sessions alongside our EYFS children in our dedicated Forest site and also provides resources and ideas for using our immediate environment to its maximum potential.